crispab/crisp-dna/_docs/what-is-productspace.md

 Competence
 - Continuous learning and improvement is essential for our craft.
-- Honing and practicing our craft is critical.
+- Honing and practising our craft is critical.

 Balance
 - Everything is shareable: knowledge, power, wealth, information.
 And kindness.